swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Weight  stabilisation signifies that the body has adapted to its food intake.
 It is a <em>nutritional  adaptation.

-This form  of preparation has several flaws :</p>
+This form  of preparation has several flaws :
     <ol>
       <li>it  maintains hunger, while fasting cuts it rapidly, in a few days, and sometimes  right from the beginning.</li>
       <li>it  makes the subject, who could have followed such a diet at home, lose time.</li>
     </ol>

-    <p>61</p>
+    61

     <ol>
       <li>finally,  it constitutes too violent and too brutal a change.
 In fact, it is a question  of a </li>
     </ol>
-    <p>half fast, which is too abrupt for the average  person’s diet.
+    half fast, which is too abrupt for the average  person’s diet.
 It is quite enough to undergo a preparation using the normal  natural hygiene diet, which already eliminates tobacco, coffee, wine, meat,  bread, etc., and which results in the subject losing 3kg (6.6 lbs) in the first  week, well before having begun to fast.
 Isn’t this sufficient ?<br>
       If a subject has only a month, applying the  different stages means he would only actually<br>
 &nbsp;fast  for a few days.<br>
       It is much easier to go straight into a fast  than to play around with stages, which only <br>
       illustrate the apprehension and fear of the  director of the cure clinic.

-I once  asked Dr. Shelton the question about fasting in successive stages, and he gave  me the following reply :</p>
+I once  asked Dr. Shelton the question about fasting in successive stages, and he gave  me the following reply :
     <ol>
       <li>If  you want to cut off a dog’s tail you don’t cut off an inch each day.
 It’s less  painful if</li>
     </ol>
-    <p>&nbsp;you cut it off in one go. –
+    &nbsp;you cut it off in one go. –

 The preparation  that I give consists of following the normal natural hygiene menu (2 to 3 kilos  of food per day), and eliminating all the poisons (coffee, chocolate, wine,  fermented cheeses, etc.).
 Those who follow it conscientiously lose 3 kg in a  week.
 There is no purpose in following a preparation which is more severe and  difficult to stick to.
 Just as well to fast.
 Isn’t it easier to fast than to  limit oneself in such a drastic way ?